-The CY7C66x13C supports two resets: POR and a Watchdog Reset (WDR).
+The CY7C65113C supports two resets: POR and WDR.
 Each of these resets causes:

-- all registers to be restored to their default states - the USB device addresses to be set to 0 - all interrupts to be disabled - the PSP and DSP to be set to memory address 0x00.
+- · all registers to be restored to their default states - the USB device addresses to be set to 0 - · all interrupts to be disabled - the PSP and DSP to be set to memory address 0x00.

-The occurrence of a reset is recorded in the Processor Status and Control Register, as described in Section 15.0.
-Bits 4 and 6 are used to record the occurrence of POR and WDR, respectively.
+The occurrence of a reset is recorded in the Processor Status and Control Register, as described in Section.
+Bits 4 and 6 are used to record the occurrence of POR and WDR respectively.
 Firmware can interrogate these bits to determine the cause of a reset.